-In one-way sensitivity analyses, we examined the impact of varying individual input parameters while holding all others constant (Figure 6).
-As with the sensitivity analyses reported above, the ICER for adding PCSK9 therapy to background statin therapy was very sensitive to changes in drug cost and the analytic horizon, with lower drug costs and longer analytic horizons improving the cost-effectiveness of the therapy.
+In the one-way sensitivity analyses, we examined the impact of varying individual input parameters while holding all others constant (Figure 6).
+As with the sensitivity analyses reported above, the ICER for adding PCSK9 therapy to background statin therapy was very sensitive to changes in drug cost and the analytic horizon, with higher drug costs and shorter analytic horizons worsening the cost-effectiveness of the therapy.